talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 # Call the JavaScript `initializeAndCreateConversation` function

-Now we are going to call the `initializeAndCreateConversation` JavaScript function that is defined inside the `TalkWrapper` function under `app.razor`.
-We are passing four arguments;
+Under `app.razor`, inside the `TalkWrapper` function, we defined an `initializeAndCreateConversation` JavaScript function.
+Now, again in `Home.razor`, we are going to call `initializeAndCreateConversation`.
+We are passing four arguments:
-- AppId – This is found on your TalkJS Dashboard after creating an account.
+- `AppId` – This is found on the **Settings** page of your TalkJS Dashboard after creating an account.
-- Me – A User instance of yourself.
+- `Me` – A User instance of yourself.
-- Other – User instance of the other person in the conversation.
+- `Other` – A User instance of the other person in the conversation.
-- Conversation Id.
+- `ConversationId` – A unique identifier of a conversation.

 ```C#
 @code {